The 8 Great Bodhisattvas and the 8 Great Qualities of Buddha; 8 Great Mantras and Why We Need These Qualities

 Mantras — no permission needed

-The mantras of the Eight Great Bodhisattvas can be practice by anyone.
+The mantras of the Eight Great Bodhisattvas can be practiced by anyone.
 No permission or special transmission is required for the Great Ones (although it is always beneficial to receive transmission and instruction.)
 A very quick practice is to chant the mantras of whichever Bodhisattva you feel closest to — or the one who focuses on what you need most right now: wisdom, compassion, activity, and so on:

 Wisdom mantra: Manjushri (Manjughosha)